-For the past 3 to 4 years, we’ve been seeing low inventory and high demand in the North End.
-While we’re seeing a slight uptick in fall inventory, it just isn’t keeping up with the demand.
+For the past four to five years, we’ve been seeing low inventory and high demand in the North End.
+While we’re seeing a slight uptick in new inventory, it just isn’t keeping up with the demand.
 The North End is roughly one of ten neighborhoods in Boston with an average asking price around $1,000 per square foot.
-Since the beginning of 2018, we have seen 10 sales between $363,000 and $500,000, 31 sales between $500,000 and $749,000, 11 sales between $750,000 and $1 million, and 8 sales over $1 million.
-Inventory is low, but you can certainly find a place to call home in your price range if you’re not afraid of putting in a little TLC or embracing a smaller living space.
+Closed transactions are up 2% from this time last year.
+Since the beginning of 2019, we have seen 23 sales up to $500,000, 42 sales between $501,000 and $750,000, 28 sales between $751,000 and $1 million, and 40 sales over $1 million.
+You can certainly find a place to call home in your price range if you’re not afraid of putting in a little TLC or embracing a smaller living space.

 My advice for buyers thinking about a near-future purchase in the North End is to start early and work with a real estate professional who understands your needs and timeline, and ultimately someone you trust to put in the work.
 In a neighborhood like the North End, who you know matters.
 Working with a neighborhood-focused agent who has their finger on the pulse of the market and years of connections within the neighborhood will make all of the difference in your search.